openmeteo/haggregate/docs/api.rst

    hourly time step, regular timestamps end in :00.

    The returned time series begins with the regular timestamp A which is nearest to the timestamp of the first record of *ts*, and ends at the timestamp B which is nearest to the last record of *ts*.
 Between A and B, the returned time series contains records for all regular timestamps, although some may be null.

-   The algorithm depends on ``ts.interval_type``.
-Currently only "average" and "sum" is supported for the interval_type.
-In addition, for sum, it is always assumed that each record in *ts* contains a measurement which lasted for the specified time step, regardless of the time elpsed from the previous measurement.
-(If you need to extend the algorithm for more cases besides "average" and "sum", :file:`tsprocess.pas` of Thelma already has other cases, including offsets from the round timestamp and a version of "sum" that means a measurement that began on the timestamp of the previous record.)

-   For "average", the value and flags for each record with timestamp *t* are determined as follows:

-   * If a record exists in *ts* and has timestamp *t*, that record's value and flags are used.
-   * Otherwise, if two successive not null records exist in *ts* such that *t* is between their timestamps, and the time difference between the resulting record and the two source records is no more than ``0.50 * time_step`` for the one and ``1.50 * time_step`` for the other, then the value is found by interpolating between the two records, and the flags of the source record closest to the resulting record are used (plus *new_date_flag*, explained below).
-   * Likewise for the first record of the result, but with extrapolation, provided that *t* is less than the first record of *ts*, but by no more than ``0.50 * time_step``, and no more than ``1.50 * time_step`` from the second record.
-   * Likewise for the last record.
-   * Otherwise, the value is null and no flags are set.

-   For "sum", the value and flags for each record with timestamp *t* are determined as follows:
+The value and flags for each record with timestamp *t* are determined as follows:

    * If a record exists in *ts* and has timestamp *t*, that record's value and flags are used.